reynolds-nate/reynolds-nate.github.io/README.txt

 The site is currently hosted through Github pages.
 This will change eventually, though I will continue to make all source files available here.

-Please send any feedback you may have to nreynol7@uwo.ca, until the feedback feature on the site has been built out.
+Please send any feedback you may have to nreynol7@uwo.ca, until the backend has been built out for the contact section on the site has been built out.

 Credits: